-- -dvi Generate dvi version of document using latex. - -dvilua Generate dvi version of document using lualatex instead of latex. - -dvi- Turn off generation of dvi version of document.
+- -dvi Generate dvi version of document. - -dvi- Turn off generation of dvi version of document.
 (This may get overridden, if some other file is made (e.g., a .ps file) that is generated from the dvi file, or if no generated file at all is requested.)